jdc20181/TechBot/README.md

 - The bot will cite a brief few things along with a Verified source of information.

 - The bot is not smart. (yet?)

+- The bot is currently a work in progress